msakarvadia/msakarvadia.github.io/_pages/about.md

 Hello!
 I am a first-year Department of Energy [Computational Science Graduate Fellow](https://www.krellinst.org/csgf/) and a Computer Science Ph.D. student at the [University of Chicago](https://cs.uchicago.edu/).
 I am a member of [Globus Labs](https://labs.globus.org/) where I am co-advised by [Ian Foster](https://cs.uchicago.edu/people/ian-foster/) and [Kyle Chard](https://kylechard.com/).
 I completed my Bachelors in Computer Science and Mathematics with a minor in Environmental Science at the [University of North Carolina, Chapel Hill](https://cs.unc.edu/) and previously interned at [Argonne National Laboratory](https://www.anl.gov/).

 Currently, I am very interested in the emerging field of [mechanistic interpretability](https://transformer-circuits.pub/2022/mech-interp-essay/index.html).
 Mechanistic Interpretability research aims to systematically reverse engineer neural networks to interpret their weights.
 Specifically, I love to investigate how neural networks are able to do things like:
 * Factual recall
 * Multi-hop and common sense reasoning
 * Question answering
 * Knowledge retrieval
 * Catastrophic forgetting
+* In-context learning
 * Anomalous behavior
 * (and much more!)

-By understanding how neural networks implement these algorithms (above) in their weights, I hope to develop interventions that humans can apply to better align AI systems with human goals.
+By understanding how neural networks implement these algorithms (above) in their weights, I hope to develop interventions to better align AI systems with human goals.
 Some examples of this are:
-* Editing learned concepts/associations
+* Editing/correcting learned concepts/associations
-* Correcting incorrect facts
+* Localizing/mitigating bias
-* Obscuring memorized private information
+* Obscuring/unlearning sentastive information
 * De-parameterizing over-parameterized models
 * Patching ML vulnerabilities (e.g. backdoors)
 * Developing more efficient/targeted learning strategies